DanielLeuenberger/wdbreduce/README.rst

-Reduces the number of DOF of a polygon
+Reduces the number of DOF of a polygon using the Ramer-Douglas-Peucker algorithm.

 Features
 --------

-* TODO
+Looks for txt files in the input directory, processes them and writes a reduced version of it into the output directory.
+The tolerance epsilon can be set (default value: 0.003)

 Credits
 -------